By OptioWPAdmin

 Limit excessive or disruptive communications.
 Collectors would be limited to six attempts per week to reach consumers through any point of contact.
 Related protection includes providing consumers with the means to stop collectors from contacting them on “a particular phone line, while they are at work, or during certain hours.”
 Collectors would also follow a 30-day waiting period before communicating with parties such as surviving spouses after consumers are deceased.

 Make debt details clear and disputes easy.
 Collectors would be required to state the consumers’ federal rights and include detailed information about the debt in initial collection notices.
 Furthermore, collectors will need to disclose that the debt is too old for litigation when applicable.
-“The proposal under debt collection trends in 2019consideration would also add a ‘tear-off’ portion to the notice that consumers could send back to the collector to easily dispute the debt, with options for why the consumer thinks the collector’s demand is wrong.
+“The proposal under consideration would also add a ‘tear-off’ portion to the notice that consumers could send back to the collector to easily dispute the debt, with options for why the consumer thinks the collector’s demand is wrong.
 The tear-off would also allow consumers to pay the debt.
 The consumer could also verbally question the debt’s validity at any time, and prompt the collector to have to check its files again.”

 Document debt on demand for disputes.
 “If the tear-off sheet or any written notice is sent back within 30 days of the initial collection notice, the collector would have to provide a debt report — written information substantiating the debt — back to the consumer.
 The collector could not continue to pursue the debt until that report and verification is sent.”